davutemr/equal_weight_SP_500_Index/README.md

 ## Project Summary

 This project was created with the guidance of the FreeCodeCamp Algorithmic Trading course video.
-The primary objective of this project is to build an Equal-Weight S&P 500 Index Fund.
+The primary objective of this project is to build an equal-weight S&P 500 index fund.

 ## Credits